lucadellasantina/ObjectFinder/docs/index.md

 ### Credits
 ObjectFinder is developed by Luca Della Santina at the University of California San Francisco.
-It springs from ideas originally developed in the [Wong Lab](http://wonglab.biostr.washington.edu/) at the University of Washington.
+It builds on ideas originally developed in the [Wong Lab](http://wonglab.biostr.washington.edu/) at the University of Washington.